dvisser-zz/Ravage/README.md

 4AGE engines (16V and 20V).
 It may also be used on most 4 cylinder setups with minimal to no modifications required.

+Ideally, at the end of the day, I am hoping that future developments in software allow for full sequential injection AND ignition.
+If PCB size becomes an issue, the bare minimum number of igniter and injector channels will be 4 of each and spare low side drives etc will be removed to make way for these.

 Please see [FreeEMS.org](http://freeems.org) for the most up to date information and links for this project and all of the other aspects of the FreeEMS project.